Green Jobs: Good for People, Planet and Prosperity

 Encourage

-industries to improve productivity by means of green technology at workplaces that contribute to a safe and healthy environment
+industries to improve productivity by means of green technology at workplaces that contribute to a safe and healthy working environment

 Encourage